 Starbucks has also introduced an effort to integrate 10,000 military veterans into its workforce, a move that has been applauded nationwide.
 In short, Starbucks is socially conscious and does its best to impact the nation and the planet at large.

 Starbucks marketing strategy is complex.
+Just like their premium coffee – their marketing mix of social media channels and loyalty program produces great results.
 It is a branding powerhouse with a massive marketing budget, but they do the right thing.
 An organization must ensure that its social media activity is reflective of its objectives, vision, and goods.
 By engaging consumers via social media, advertising, and referral services, sales, and revenue would certainly be increased.
 Be easy, be available to your demographics through the most open means of communication they have.

 By doing so, you make your business, your brand ambassadors and supporters that result in free marketing pull, making it easier to run a referral program.
 Although not every brand can be active in social or political advocacy, at the same time, it can be socially conscious and have a great reputation.